Hope Hicks is resigning from the White House

 Hicks' resignation came a day after she testified before the House Intelligence Committee and said she had told white lies in the course of her duties, though there was no indication the two were connected.
 A source familiar with her thinking said she first seriously considered resigning in the wake of the scandal involving former senior aide Rob Porter, whose public defense Hicks helped craft while also dating him at the time.

+A tearful Hicks announced her departure to the White House communications team Wednesday afternoon, a source inside the room told CNN.
+She referenced how many years she had worked for Trump, said she has always wanted the best for him and that she felt like now was the right time to go -- which some in the room took as a reference to the speculation she's leaving in light of her testimony.
+She thanked the team and said she will miss them all.

-Hicks won't leave immediately but she expected to leave in the next few weeks.
+Hicks won't leave immediately but she expected to depart in the next few weeks.

+The President, who one source said found out on Wednesday that she had made a final decision to leave, praised Hicks as "outstanding."

 "She is as smart and thoughtful as they come, a truly great person.
 I will miss having her by my side but when she approached me about pursuing other opportunities, I totally understood.
 I am sure we will work together again in the future," Trump said in a written statement on Wednesday.